rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Update Scan Status

-Update the status of a scan
+This action is used to update the status of a scan

 ##### Input